Bicycle wheel

 A bicycle wheel is a wheel, most commonly a wire wheel, designed for a bicycle.
 A pair is often called a wheelset, especially in the context of ready built "off the shelf" performance-oriented wheels.

 Bicycle wheels are typically designed to fit into the frame and fork via dropouts, and hold bicycle tires.
+A typical modern wheel has a metal hub, wire tension spokes and a metal or carbon fiber rim.
+The hub consists of an axle, bearings and a hub shell.

 Invention

 The first wheel to use the tension in metal spokes was invented by Sir George Cayley to achieve lightness in his 1853 glider.

 Construction

 The first bicycle wheels followed the traditions of carriage building: a wooden hub, a fixed steel axle (the bearings were located in the fork ends), wooden spokes and a shrink fitted iron tire.
 A typical modern wheel has a metal hub, wire tension spokes and a metal or carbon fiber rim which holds a pneumatic rubber tire.

 Hub

 A hub is the center part of a bicycle wheel.
 It consists of an axle, bearings and a hub shell.
 The hub shell typically has two machined metal flanges to which spokes can be attached.
 Hub shells can be one-piece with press-in cartridge or free bearings or, in the case of older designs, the flanges may be affixed to a separate hub shell.